 - Policing and reducing crime and disorder in the force area;

 - Performance reporting requirements.

 The PCC must seek the views of people in his police area on the plan.
-The Police Reform and Social Responsibility Act states that this must take place before any Police and Crime Plan is published.
+The Police Reform and Social Responsibility Act says this must take place before the Police and Crime Plan is published.

-The Police Reform and Social Responsibility Act says that the PCC must arrange to obtain the views of people in that police area, and the relevant ratepayers’ representatives, on proposals for expenditure in that financial year.
+The Police Reform and Social Responsibility Act says that the PCC must try to get the public’s views on spending proposals for that financial year.

 Obtaining the Views of Victims of Crime

-The Police Reform and Social Responsibility Act says that the PCC must make arrangements for obtaining the views of victims of crime in that area.
-The PCC must get victims’ views about policing and on the Police and Crime Plan.
+The Police Reform and Social Responsibility Act says that the PCC must ask for the views of victims of crime in his area.
+He must ask for their views on policing and the Police and Crime Plan.

 Equality and Diversity